 Who is Content as a Service for?

 There are two main groups that benefit the most from this type of content delivery: developers and business users/content creators.

 Developers: Get content over RESTful APIs, which allows them to stay flexible with the presentation of the content.

 Business Users: Create content once and use it across multiple channels that both saves time and increases consistency.

-How to Get Started with CaaS
+How to Get Started with Content as a Service

-Content-as-a-Service is one of the ways Bloomreach Experience Manager (brXM) can serve content - not only to traditional web channels, mobile apps and custom front ends but especially also to wearables, smart devices and in general the channels of the future.
+Content as a Service is one of the ways Bloomreach Experience Manager (brXM) can serve content - not only to traditional web channels, mobile apps and custom front ends but especially also to wearables, smart devices and in general the channels of the future.

 📔 Read this next: Bloomreach Experience Manager Delivery Options [whitepaper]